 Using manipulatives is one of the best ways for students to experience math in a concrete way.
 Rather than just listen to someone talk about math or watch someone demonstrate math, manipulatives help students gain a deep and personal understanding of math concepts through hands-on experience.
 This is so very important for younger children!

 So what are some examples of math manipulatives that should be in every elementary classroom?
-Here is my Top 10 list of the best ones...
+Here's my top 10 list:

 You can teach kids standard algorithms all day long.
 But if they don't have a solid understanding of our base-ten number system, they really won't know what they're doing.
 A set of base-ten blocks with thousands, hundreds, tens, and ones really helps kids develop strong number sense.
 They also let you represent abstract concepts with concrete objects.